CustomEnv/dyatel/docs/source/index.md

 - **Automatic Locator Type Definition**: The locator type will be automatically determined based on the provided locator string or `Locator` object.

-## Installation and usage
+## Documentation and Examples
-For information on installation and usage, please refer to our **[ReadTheDocs documentation](https://dyatel.readthedocs.io/en/latest/)**.
-Check it out for more details.
+Explore the full documentation to learn more about advanced features, configurations, and best practices for using Dyatel Wrapper.

 ## Contributing